Tōkamachi: History

 The area of present-day Tōkamachi was part of ancient Echigo Province, and was part of the tenryō territories held directly by then Tokugawa shogunate.
 Following the Meiji restoration, was the capital of the newly-formed Nakauonuma District of Niigata Prefecture, and was proclaimed a village on April 1, 1889 with the creation of the modern municipalities system.
 It was raised to town status on September 24, 1897.
 Tōkamachi gained city status on March 31, 1954, by merging with the neighbouring villages of Nakajō, Kawaji and Rokka.
 The village of Yoshida (from Nakauonuma District) was annexed on December 1, 1954 followed by the village of Shimojō (from Nakauonuma District) on February 1, 1955.
 On April 1, 1962 - Tōkamachi absorbed the village of Mizusawa (from Nakauonuma District).
 The Chūetsu earthquake of October 23, 2004 caused only minor damage to the city.
 On April 1, 2005 Tōkamachi absorbed the towns of Matsudai and Matsunoyama (both from Higashikubiki District); the town of Kawanishi, and the village of Nakasato (both from Nakauonuma District) to create the new and expanded city of Tōkamachi.

 Government

 Tōkamachi has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 24 members.
 The city contributes two members to the Niigata Prefectural Assembly.
 In terms of national politics, the city is part of Niigata District No.6 of the lower house of the National Diet of Japan.

 Economy

 Sericulture and the production of silk is a traditional mainstay of the local economy.
-Agriculture, notably the production of Koshihikari rice is also very important.
+Tōkamachi's status as a silk production hub subsequently made it a prominent producer of kimonos, although that has faded in recent years.
+Agriculture, notably the cultivation of koshihikari rice, is also an important local product.